bigvisionit/vorlagen/gulp_webpack_workflow/README.md

 # Gulp Webpack Workflow

-It uses webpack, gulp, babel and webpack-dev-server to compile and serve.
+It uses webpack, gulp, babel and gulp-connect to compile and serve.

 It can be used for multiple projects separated by modules.